MAFA: Managing False Negatives for Vision-Language Pre-training: Introduction

-We note such issue of false negatives has been more or less overlooked in recent studies \cite{(BLIP)li2022blip, (TCL)yang2022vision, (GRIT-VLP)byun2022grit}, which incorporated the \textit{in-batch hard negative sampling} for the ITM task as a standard tool for VLP.
+We note such issue of false negatives has been more or less overlooked in recent studies \cite{(BLIP)li2022blip, (TCL)yang2022vision, (GRIT-VLP)byun2022grit}, which incorporated the in-batch hard negative sampling for the ITM task as a standard tool for VLP.
 This sampling technique, initially proposed in ALBEF \cite{(ALBEF)li2021align}, involves selecting hard negative samples from the mini-batch based on the image-text similarity scores computed from the ITC task.
-More recently, GRIT-VLP \cite{(GRIT-VLP)byun2022grit} significantly improved the performance by proposing an improved hard negative sampling by first \textit{grouping} the similar image-text pairs together before forming a mini-batch.
+More recently, GRIT-VLP \cite{(GRIT-VLP)byun2022grit} significantly improved the performance by proposing an improved hard negative sampling by first grouping the similar image-text pairs together before forming a mini-batch.
 Ideally, if all semantically close image-text pairs were correctly labeled, hard negative mining could effectively identify only informative hard negatives.
-However, in a typical VLP setting where such information is absent, the hard negative mining may lead to frequent occurrences of false negatives, resulting in sub-optimal model performance.
+However, in a typical VLP setting where such information is absent, the hard negatives in fact frequently become false negatives, resulting in sub-optimal model performance.

-To address this challenge of false negatives, particularly prevalent in hard negative sampling, we have implemented two significant enhancements.
-Firstly, we devise an efficient \textit{connection} mining (ECM) process that identifies \textit{missing positive connections} between non-paired but semantically close images and texts.
+To address this challenge of false negatives, particularly prevalent when hard negative sampling is in action, we have implemented two significant enhancements.
+Firstly, we devise an Efficient Connection Mining (ECM) process that identifies missing positive connections between non-paired but semantically close images and texts.
 Rather than reviewing all possible combinations, ECM strategically extracts the plausible candidates which are selected as hard negatives.
 These candidates are inspected by a pre-trained discriminator, which determines their potential to be converted into positives.
 The candidates identified as positives by the discriminator are then incorporated as additional positives for calculating ITC, ITM, and MLM losses during the training process.
-Secondly, we introduce \textit{Smoothed ITC (S-ITC)}, which is based on the principle of \textit{label smoothing}.
-This approach is specifically designed to mitigate the over-penalization of false negative samples within grouped mini-batches, all without incurring any additional memory or computational overhead.
+Secondly, we introduce Smoothed ITC (S-ITC) which is based on the principle of label smoothing \cite{(LabelSmoothing)szegedy2016rethinking}.
+This approach is specifically designed to mitigate the over-penalization of false negative samples within grouped mini-batches, without incurring any additional memory or computational overhead.